Kailash-P/TicketBookingApi/README.md

 # Authorization/Authentication

-The authorization & authentication have been achieved using Azure Active Directory & OAuth2.0
+The role-based authorization & authentication have been achieved using Azure Active Directory Domain User & OAuth2.0.

 # Unit Test